\""

 • A proven track record of success in their local market

 Superb customer reviews.
 Clever has one of the highest customer satisfaction ratings in the industry.
-Its average customer rating is 5 out of 5 stars, based on more than 3,000 reviews.
+Based on more than 3,000 reviews, its average customer rating is 5 out of 5 stars.

 ❌ Clever cons

 Savings diminish at lower price points.
 Clever has a minimum listing fee of $3,000.
-At lower price points, like a $150,000 home, your effective commission rate would be 2%.
-But it’s worth pointing out that this is true of most low commission brands (Redfin, for example, has even higher minimum fees).
-And Clever’s highest effective rate is equal to Ideal Agent’s base rate.
+At lower prices, like a $150,000 home, your effective commission rate would be 2%.
+But it’s worth pointing out that this is true of most low-commission brands (Redfin, for example, has even higher minimum fees).
+And Clever’s highest effective rate equals Ideal Agent’s base rate.

 2. Redfin